St Helens Power Flushing

 Your WA10 terrace has an open-vented system with a back boiler

-This is the single highest-priority power flush case in St Helens.
-Open-vented systems with back boilers accumulate sludge faster than any other system type due to constant fresh oxygen exposure.
-We treat these with the correct open-vented flushing technique.
+This is the top power flush case in St Helens.
+Open-vented systems with back boilers build sludge faster than any other type.
+They are exposed to fresh oxygen all the time.
+We treat them with the right open-vented flush technique.

-Your system is more than 5 years old and shows any signs of contamination
+Your system is more than 5 years old and shows signs of build-up

-Cold spots, slow warm-up, noisy back boiler or radiators barely heating.
-A power flush resolves these in the majority of St Helens cases across all WA postcodes.
+Cold spots.
+Slow warm-up.
+A noisy back boiler.
+Or rads that are barely warm.
+A power flush fixes these in most St Helens cases across all WA postcodes.

-You are replacing a back boiler with a new combi on an existing St Helens system
+You are replacing a back boiler with a new combi on an existing system

-If the existing radiators and pipework are being kept, the system must be power flushed before the new combi is connected.
-Sludge from an old back boiler system can damage a new combi heat exchanger within months.
+If you are keeping the old rads and pipework, the system must be flushed before the new combi is fitted.
+Sludge from an old back boiler can wreck a new combi heat exchanger in months.

-Your energy bills have increased without any other explanation
+Your energy bills have climbed without any other reason

-A contaminated WA10 system can reduce boiler efficiency by 15 to 25%.
-If your gas bills have climbed without a change in usage, sludge restricting heat transfer is a very common cause.
+A clogged WA10 system can cut boiler efficiency by 15 to 25%.
+If your gas bills have climbed without a change in use, sludge blocking heat transfer is a very common cause.

 Power flushing may NOT be right if